 Severely plainon the exterior and deceptive in scale, the Athenaeum building contains richly embellished reading rooms with 24-foot ceilings..

-The Athenaeum describes its exterior as "severely plain", at least until the Old Village Design Studio created a beautiful new finish for the front doors.
+The Athenaeum describes its exterior as "severely plain", at least until the Old Village Design Studio restored and created a beautiful new finish for the front doors.

 The Old Village Design Studio's Emilie and Mary doing their magic at the Athenaeum